holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/02_skills_assessment_3/lesson_plan.md

     - Rather than volunteer, wheel to see who get's picked on
         - https://www.bonus.com/spin/?spaces=Eric,Sarah
     - If someone spots a bug in your code (hacker) they steal 5 points
-        - Hacking is someone understanding you code better than you
+        - Hacking is someone understanding your code better than you
 - Continue

 #### Homework